The very first thought in the direction of weight loss immediately causes our brain to strategize. The immediate strategy? Cut your stomach.

 The answer is no. To reason, you must have all facts in place.
 Not just the ones you want to believe is true.

 So, the first step in the direction of dieting is understanding where you’re going wrong.

 Running Far From Fat

-Mileage: The ratio of the number of miles travelled to the number of gallons of petrol burned.
+Mileage: The ratio of the number of miles traveled to the number of gallons of petrol burned

 All fats do not equal fat.